ananyachoudhary757/ananyachoudhary757/README.md

 I am committed to continuous learning and professional growth in the tech industry.

 # Skills
-C++: Skilled in object-oriented programming and system-level programming.
+C: Skilled in object-oriented programming and system-level programming.
 <br>
 Python: Experienced in scripting, automation, and data analysis.
 <br>